josephquested/javascript-racer-tutorial/README.md

 - PS4/Xbox One support
 - Crafting
 - An extensive backstory
-- Liveaction Javascript Racer Hollywood Motion Picture
+- Liveaction JavaScript Racer Hollywood Motion Picture
 - Cosplay
 - A trading card game
 - Vinyl release of the OST
 - Social sharing
 - Groundbreaking AI technology
 - Cheatcodes
-- Remake Pokemon Snap™ in your Javascript Racer engine
+- Remake Pokemon Snap™ in your JavaScript Racer engine
 - Do anything else with your life.

 **xoxo**